Klausstille/git-branches-demo/README.md

 It's a beautiful day ☀
-This is a new feature!!!!
+This is yet another feature.
+It's better than the one before...